-Before applying for admission to the Ottawa School of Art, international students should visit the web site for Citizenship and Immigration Canada for full details on eligibility and visa requirements.
+Before applying for admission to the Ottawa School of Art, international students should visit the web site for Immigration, Refugees and Citizenship Canada for full details on eligibility and visa requirements.

 This information can be found at https://www.canada.ca/en/immigration-refugees-citizenship/services/study-canada.html

 INTERNATIONAL APPLICATION FORM FINE ARTS DIPLOMA PROGRAM [FAD] [PORTFOLIO]

 The Ottawa School of Art is proud of its tradition of welcoming students from all over the world to study in its programs.